 One way the lock feature of an SC-200 can be applied is by invoking the Lock command over the unit's RS-485 port, using the syntax shown on page 12.
 There is no bus-wide ASCII Lock command, so each SC-200 module must be locked separately.
 The other method of applying the lock feature is done at each module itself by depressing and holding down the ZERO pushbutton on the SC-200's front panel and simultaneously depressing the FULL SCALE pushbutton three times in a row for at least 0.25 seconds each time.
 When lock takes effect, the POWER LED will flash once, indicating that the lock has been engaged.
-When an SC-200 is locked, it will still respond to informational data commands such as Config, Analog, Ver, etc., but it will react to transformational commands or actions such as Recal, Set, Reset, CIralI, etc., as tampering.
+When an SC-200 is locked, it will still respond to informational data commands such as Config, Analog, Ver, etc., but it will react to transformational commands or actions such as Recal, Set, Reset, CIrall, etc., as tampering.
 If anyone attempts to tamper with a locked module, the front panel green LEDS will flash continuously, the failure warning will go off, and a tamper code (8192) will be output on the RS-485 bus.
+It is important to note that the correction of any errors exhibited by the module require the lock to be removed.